IHE/RAD.IRA/input/pagecontent/rad-x1.md

 ##### 2:3.X1.4.1.1 Trigger Events

-If the Sender is the driving application that starts the reporting session, then the Sender sends the request when it starts the reporting session.

-If the Sender is a synchronizing application, then the Sender sends the request when it is launched by the driving application.

-The Sender sends the request when it decided to change the subscribed events.
+A Sender uses this transaction when:
+- It wants to start a reporting session
+- It wants to join an existing reporting session
+- It wants to change the event filter for its existing subscription

-The Sender sends the request to renew an existing subscription.
+- It wants to renew its existing subscription

 ##### 2:3.X1.4.1.2 Message Semantics